 The News and Events

 Do you have an afternoon to spare - once a month, or every couple of weeks.
-We would love to hear from you as we are very short of hosts to help us open the Museum.
+Even when we are closed there is work to be done.
+We would love to hear from you and you can help us keep the Museum next year.
 Check the How to help page

 Summer Exhibition.